Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Makes it a state-jail felony to record, photograph, or broadcast a visual image of another person's intimate areas without consent.
-Applies to drone-captured images.
+Prohibits recording, photographing, or broadcasting a visual image of another person's intimate areas without consent.
+Applies to drone recordings and feeds.

 View source